Hubert Charles (lawyer)

-Hubert Charles (1925-2017) was a French-Monegasque judge and lawyer, Honorary Professor of Law at the University of Nice Sophia-Antipolis, President of Supreme Court of Monaco from 2007 to 2012, Honorary President of the Supreme Court of Monaco.
+Hubert Charles (1925–2017) was a French-Monegasque judge and lawyer, Honorary Professor of Law at the University of Nice Sophia-Antipolis, President of Supreme Court of Monaco from 2007 to 2012, Honorary President of the Supreme Court of Monaco.
 Charles was particularly known for his work in administrative law and town planning law.

 Early life and education

 Hubert Charles was born in 1925.
 His father Jean Charles was a Batonnier of the Order of Lawyers of Nice.
-Charles obtained a degree in public law and political science, Doctor of Law, Agrégé des Facultés de droit.
+Charles completed his higher legal education at the Institute of Legal Studies in Nice and at the Faculty of Law in Aix-en-Provence.

 Career

 In 1961–1962, he worked as an assistant at the University of Aix-en-Provence, and in 1963-1965 as an assistant at the University of Nice-Sophia-Antipolis.
 Charles was an Honorary Professor of Law at the University of Nice Sophia-Antipolis.

 On 24 July 2007, Charles was appointed a President of the Supreme Court of Monaco and was reappointed to this post on 5 August 2011.
 He held this position until July 2012 when he resigned.
 Didier Linotte became his successor.
 The honorary position of President of the Supreme Court of Monaco was conferred on Charles.

 On 17 November 2009, Charles was awarded the Order of Saint Charles in the rank of Commander.
 On 23 November 2012, Charles was awarded the second Order of Saint Charles in the rank of Grand Officer.